cdiniz/play-slick-rest/README.md

 It supports the following features:

-* Generic Data Access Objects, create a DAOS with crud for an entity with just one line using DI
+* Generic Data Access layer, using [slick-repo](https://github.com/gonmarques/slick-repo)
-* Models as case classes and slick models, independent from database driver and profile

 The project was thought to be used as an activator template.